+Depression screening

-Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and referrals.
+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.

 There is no coinsurance, copayment, or deductible for an annual depression screening visit.

+Diabetes screening

-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.